 Ensuring the health and safety of employees inside and outside of the workplace remains the primary objective of the Company and its Domestic Operating Subsidiaries.
-Necessary health protocols are still implemented in all facilities to protect employees and prevent transmission of the COVID-19 virus.
-This includes mandatory wearing of PPEs prior entry to any office or facility, handwashing and disinfection.
+Necessary health protocols are still implemented if needed, in all facilities to protect employees and prevent transmission of the COVID-19 virus.

 The Company and its Domestic Operating Subsidiaries will continue their efforts to improve occupational health and safety measures, always aiming to prevent any form of incidents and keep injuries to zero.
-As the government lifted the state of public health emergency due to COVID-19 last July 2023, employees will still abide with the minimum health protocols to continuously minimize COVID-19 cases and ensure that employees and workplaces are safe.